markmadej/team-agreement/README.md

 This image shows the current labels, and each have a description next to them.
 If anything is unclear please open an issue.
 ![Initial Proposed List of Github Issue Labels](docs/images/githubLabels10132019.png)

+Please make sure to `Close` an Issue when the work is done and the PR (if applicable) is merged.